fmangio/topic_tasseographeR/README.md

 Topic tasseographeR supports both deductive and abductive approaches to topic interpretation.
 Researchers can test hypotheses about topic semantics using validated dictionaries and assess whether topic labels are empirically supported by dictionary scores.

-**Example 1: Topic labeling and validation of polyblogs2008 dataset**: after estimating the topic model solution available in the replication script "..."
+**Example 1: Topic labeling and validation of polyblogs2008 dataset**: after estimating the topic model solution available in the replication script "*case1_topic_validation*" in the Example folder:

 **Judicial processes (Topic 10).**
 After topic rendering, Topic 10 (labelled as "judicial processes") is hypothesized to exhibit high levels of legal contestation language.
 To triangulate this interpretation: